Rebirth-Project/ufo-event-bus/README.md

 ## Goals
   * Provide a simple to use library to allow messaging within the app's objects
-  * Make a completely asyncrhonous message passing system
+  * Make a completely asynchronous message passing system
   * Make a fast and reliable message passing system
   * Make a library with no architectural dependencies (code must depend only on standard java libraries)
   * Make the code as cleaner and testable as possible